SKrooshof/sublime-eazybi-mdx-syntax/README.md

 ## Installation

 ### Package Control (Recommended)
-Package Control is a package manager for Sublime Text 2 & 3.
+Package Control is a package manager for Sublime Text.
 If you don't already have it installed, follow the [installation instructions here](https://sublime.wbond.net/installation).

 Once Package Control is installed, restart Sublime and follow these steps: